-- What actions are you currently taking to hold yourself and staff to account on gender equality and women's rights? - Which actions and steps will you prioritize moving forward?
-How will you implement these?
-What tips can you apply from the Handbook?
+- What actions are you currently taking to hold yourself and staff to account on gender equality and women's rights?
+What formal accountability mechanisms are you using?
+What informal accountability mechanisms are you using? - Which actions and steps will you prioritize moving forward?
+How will you implement these? - What tips can you apply from the Handbook?